-See Figure 31, the instruction is followed by a 3-byte address (A23-A0) and the dummy byte.
+See Figure 51-Figure 52, the instruction is followed by a 3byte address (A23-A0) and the dummy byte.
+In QPI mode, the number of dummy can be configured by the "COh" instruction.
 Each bit being latched-in during the rising edge of SCLK.
 Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency fC, during the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 Once the A9-A0 address reaches the last byte of the register (Byte 3FFH), it will reset to 000H, the instruction is completed by driving /CS high.